 King Joseph I ordered his prime minister, the “Marquis of Pombal,” to reconstruct the town.
 The main priorities were to rebuild quickly and with an anti-seismic structure.

 It was a wooden rectangle reinforced with diagonal braces that could withstand an earthquake’s overload and stress.
 The structure was installed in the walls and covered with building materials.
-To test its resistance, The Pombal Marquis built a prototype he installed in a square.
+To test its resistance, the Marquis of Pombal built a prototype he installed in a square.
 He then asked the army to walk around stomping their feet to simulate an earthquake.
-And it worked, the structure resisted!
+And it worked; the structure resisted!

 The project for the new Lisbon

-The new town was built around the Commerce Square—the former Palace of Ribeiro’s terrace, Portugal’s kings’ principal residence.
+The new town was built with the Commerce Square in its center, the former terrace of the Ribeiro Palace — the King of Portugal’s principal residence.

-Urban planners innovated.
+Urban planners had to innovate.
 They replaced the narrow streets with broad straight avenues placed orthogonally and created neighborhoods by commercial activity.
-To allow a faster reconstruction, they standardized the buildings and introduced mass production.
-It was also the beginning of the prefabricated.
-To top it all and make the city safer, builders separated each apartment from the others by masonry walls that acted as firewalls.
+To allow for a faster reconstruction, they standardized the buildings and introduced mass production in carpentry.
+It was also the beginning of prefabrication.
+To top it all off and make the city safer, builders separated each apartment with masonry walls that acted as firewalls.

-Architects decided as well, the repartition of the inhabitants in the buildings.
-They gave the first floors for shops, offices, or wealthy people when the upper floors were for the poorest.
-As they had less furniture, it was lighter on the ground.
+Architects decided the repartition of inhabitants in the buildings.
+They gave the lower floors for shops, offices, or wealthy people and the upper floors were for the poor.
+As they had less furniture, this setup was lighter on the ground.
 They also had smaller windows and shared balconies.

-If you want more details and an interactive tour of the city, go to the Lisboa Story Center, located in the Praça do Comércio
+If you want more details and an interactive tour of the city, go to the Lisboa Story Center, located in the Commerce Square

-Back in our visit.
-We stood at the foot of the dedicated statue of King Joseph I. This statue was raised during the king’s lifetime and was, a priori, inaugurated with pomp and circumstance.
-It’s a little surprising when you study the sculpture, which is not very flattering.
+Back to our visit.
+We stood at the foot of the statue dedicated to King Joseph I. This statue was built during the king’s lifetime and was, a priori, inaugurated with pomp and circumstance.
+It’s a little surprising because upon further inspection, the sculpture is not very flattering.

 The famous statue

 The king sits on a horse that looks more like a pony with a bow tied to its tail.
-He wears a cape and a feathered helmet, holds in his hand not a sword but a kind of magic wand, and worst of all, he turns his back on his city.
+He wears a cape and a feathered helmet, holding not a sword in his hand but a kind of magic wand.
+Worst of all, he has his back turned to his city.

-The Lisbon’s inhabitants of the time never forgave him for his cowardice.
-Following the earthquake, he left Lisbon to settle in his surroundings because he was traumatized by the quake.
+Following the earthquake, he fled Lisbon to settle in a nearby field because he was traumatized by it.
 He then asked his court to live in a camp where they stayed until his death.
+Lisbon’s inhabitants of the time never forgave him for his cowardice.

 The pedestrian city

-The gate that connects the Praça do Comércio to the city.
+The gate that connects the Commerce Square to the city.

-We began our discovery of the city by the “Baixa district” in Lisbon’s historic center.
-It is one of the most popular and tourist areas.
-Many streets are pedestrian, and it’s a real pleasure to walk around here even if it’s a little too crowded for me.
+We began our discovery of the city in the “Baixa district” in Lisbon’s historic center.
+It is one of the most famous and tourist spots.
+Many streets are pedestrian, and it was a real pleasure to walk around here even if it was a little too crowded during the day.
 The buildings are beautiful; there are lots of shops, restaurants, and pastries.

 To be accurate, the Pastel de Nata is from Belém.
-It’s a neighboring Lisbon town where one can find the pastry shop that invented these little tarts.
-It seems they are delicious!
-If you feel like it and you’re patient, you can always go there and queue to taste them.
+It’s a neighboring Lisbon town where one can find the pastry shop where these little tarts were invented.
+People say they are delicious!
+If you feel like it and you’re patient enough, you can brave the queue to try them.

 After this delight, we went up towards “Bairro Alto et Chiado,” a district on Lisbon’s heights.
-The city is built in the middle of the hills.
+The city is built on hills.
 You should, therefore, expect to climb stairs or steep streets often.

 Sometimes, it’s hard for older people to go out of their homes because of the stairs.
 So to help the inhabitants get around, the city built elevators.
-One can found them all over the old town.
+One can find them all over the old town.
 But the best known is the “Santa Justa” elevator.
-It is so beautiful and original that it has become a tourist attraction.
+It is so unique and beautiful that it has become a tourist attraction.
+It connects the lower town to the upper town.

 It has a little air of Eiffel Tower for me.

-It connects the lower town to the upper town and took us to the ruins of the Convento da Ordem do Carmo.
+Instead of waiting in line for the elevator, we climbed stairs all the way to the ruins of the Convento da Ordem do Carmo.
 This medieval convent was destroyed during the earthquake and has never been rebuilt.
 All that remains from the past is the Gothic church’s facade, the largest in Lisbon at the time.

 A visit in pictures

-Tavares Restaurant, opened in 1784, is the oldest coffee in Lisbon.
-And one of the first to introduce espresso.
-The barmaid had to add a lot of sugar for the people of Lisbon to appreciate it!
+Tavares Restaurant, which opened in 1784, is the oldest coffee shop in Lisbon and one of the first to introduce espresso.
+For the people of Lisbon to appreciate it, the barista had to add a lot of sugar.

-In front of Tavares, where he liked to go, Eça de Queirós, the greatest Portuguese writer who wrote in the realistic style.
+Facing the Tavares restaurant he used to frequent, the statue of Eça de Queirós, the greatest Portuguese writer who wrote in the realistic style.

-The story says Eça de Queirós had dissociative identity disorder—although, at the time, doctors didn’t diagnose him as such.
-The thing is that all the characters that haunted him talked together.
-So, to make it more lifelike, each time he embodied a different personality, he took another seat around the table.
-These characters became the heroes of his books. 😉 😉
+As the story goes, Eça de Queirós had dissociative identity disorder — although, at the time, doctors didn’t have this diagnosis yet.
+The thing is that all his identities talked to each other.
+So, to embody the different personalities, he moved around the table to the assigned seat for them.
+These characters became the heroes of his books. 😉

-Opposite, and who made us think of a rapper by his position, the poet Antonio Ribeiro called Chiado.
-This monk chose to abandon the cloistered life to be able to give free rein to his verve and enjoy the “joie de vivre” of this time.
-He will end up as the most beloved poet of the people.
+Opposite this, and who reminded us of a rapper because of his position, the poet Antonio Ribeiro nicknamed “Chiado.”
+This monk chose to abandon the cloistered life to give free rein to his verve and enjoy the “joie de vivre” of this time.
+He will end up as the most beloved poet of Portugal.

-He has a blindfold following a peaceful demonstration by a group denouncing the lack of resources allocated to culture.
+The statue had a blindfold following a recent peaceful demonstration by a group denouncing the lack of resources allocated to culture.

-It’s a Portuguese musical genre.
-It all started when the fishermen’s wives met at the wash house and talked about their lives while singing.
-Songs with sad tunes and words telling their poor life and sung with a feeling of resignation.
-Now there are male artists, but the soul of Fado has remained the same.
+Listening to Fado is a must-do while in Lisbon.
+Fado is a Portuguese musical genre.
+It all started when fishermen’s wives, when meeting at the wash houses, would create and sing songs about their lives.
+The songs had sad tunes, lyrics recounting their poor lives, and were sung with a feeling of resignation.
+Today there are male artists who have adopted this style, but the soul of Fado remains the same.

-Place Rossio, or King Pedro IV’s square.
-It is located in the city center, and has been a very popular place since the Middle Ages, place of revolts and executions.
+Place Rossio or King Pedro IV‘s square.
+It is located in the city center and has been a popular place since the Middle Ages, a site for revolts and executions.

-The statue that sits is King Pedro IV, Emperor of Brazil and son of the King of Portugal, …
+The statue that stands on top of the column is King Pedro IV, Emperor of Brazil and son of the King of Portugal …

-… but some say that it would be the statue of a Russian tsar, and that there would have been a small mix at the time of its construction 😃
+… but some say that it is the statue of a Russian tsar and that there had been a mix-up at the time of its construction. 😃

-Next to Rossio square, the Cinema do Rossio.
-The… oldest cinema in Lisbon. 😊
+Next to the Rossio square, the Cinema do Rossio.
+The oldest cinema in Lisbon. 😊